STAT540-UBC-2023/project-zinc/Reports&Presentations/Final Written Report.md

 ###### 2.1 Differentially Expressed (DE) Gene ID Conversion and Clean-up

-The DE gene were expressed in the transcript cluster IDs form (labeled as “affy_hugene_1_0_st_v1”), which was not compatible with the required IDs for downstream functional analysis. [`biomaRt`](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) package was used to obtained the corresponding ensembl gene IDs, gene symbols, and entrez gene IDs.
-However, many gene duplicates appeared.
-R code used the `order` function to sort the rows of gene list by the log_adjP column in descending order.
-The `head` function is then used to select the top row for each unique gene_symbol value.
-Similar process was also done using log fold change values for further KEGG analysis.
+The DE genes were recorded in the transcript cluster IDs form (labeled as “affy_hugene_1_0_st_v1”), which was not compatible with the required IDs for downstream functional analysis.
+The [`biomaRt`](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) package was used to obtained the corresponding ensembl gene IDs, gene symbols, and entrez gene IDs.
+However, many duplicates appeared, so we selected one row per gene with the lowest p-value.

 ###### 2.2 Functional Analysis